 If you are enrolled in a career-oriented technical degree program, you will spend most of your classroom time learning specific job-related skills.
 However, you may pursue business information technology as a second major.
 Expect the acquisition of a second major to prolong your degree completion.

-If your major is in a significantly different field of study, you may choose instead to add the software productivity certificate as part of your associate degree program.
+If your major is in a significantly different field of study, you may chose instead to add the software productivity or medical biller/coder certificate as part of your associate degree program.

-For specific details on business information technology as a second major or adding a certificate, please contact Enrollment Services, 513-732-5319.
+For specific details on business information technology as a second major or adding a certificate, please contact Admissions at 513-732-5319.

 If you are enrolled in a two-year transitional degree program, you will spend most of your classroom time acquiring the foundational courses for your four-year baccalaureate.
 Generally, you will select your minor when you transfer to your four-year institution.